SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 This example spanning 2 weeks and pertaining to the Senior Developer role could be refined:

-2.0 days - 20% time
+- 2.0 days - 20% time
-1.0 days - line management and training
+- 1.0 days - line management and training
-1.3 days - Annual Leave (i.e. 27 days per year plus bank holidays)
+- 1.3 days - Annual Leave (i.e. 27 days per year plus bank holidays)
-0.5 days - Sickness (i.e. 13 days per year, which may be slightly more than average) 0.5 days - Stand-Ups (i.e. about 15 minutes for each)
+- 0.5 days - Sickness (i.e. 13 days per year, which may be slightly more than average)
+- 0.5 days - Stand-Ups (i.e. about 15 minutes for each)
-0.5 days - Retro & Planning
+- 0.5 days - Retro & Planning
-0.5 days - Code reviews
+- 0.5 days - Code reviews
-0.5 days - Ticket elaboration
+- 0.5 days - Ticket elaboration
-0.5 days - Context switching (conservative estimate) 0.5 days - On-the-job training of apprentices/learners (conservative estimate)
+- 0.5 days - Context switching (conservative estimate)
+- 0.5 days - On-the-job training of apprentices/learners (conservative estimate)
-0.5 days - Waiting (i.e. handoffs, deployments, builds, etc.)
+- 0.5 days - Waiting (i.e. handoffs, deployments, builds, etc.)
-0.5 days - Responding to emails and Slack
+- 0.5 days - Responding to emails and Slack
-1.0 hours - Show and Tell (i.e. 1 hour, once per fortnight)
+- 1.0 hours - Show and Tell (i.e. 1 hour, once per fortnight)
-1.0 hours - Demo to Product Owner
+- 1.0 hours - Demo to Product Owner
-1.0 hours - SDMT meeting (Senior Devs only)
+- 1.0 hours - SDMT meeting (Senior Devs only)
-1.0 hours - Completing timesheets
+- 1.0 hours - Completing timesheets
-0.5 hours - PD All Hands (i.e. 1 hour, once per month)
+- 0.5 hours - PD All Hands (i.e. 1 hour, once per month)
-0.5 hours - NHSD All Hands (i.e. 1 hour, once per month)
+- 0.5 hours - NHSD All Hands (i.e. 1 hour, once per month)

 => 0.5 days per sprint to implement new features

 ### 5.2 Designed programme of coaching support

-First iteration from October to April will be targeted at Senior developers
+- First iteration from October to April will be targeted at Senior developers

-6 x 1 hour sessions
+- 6 x 1 hour sessions

-Current and specific issues for each developer will be tackled
+- Current and specific issues for each developer will be tackled

 There will also be some planned content and exercises covering:

-(a) self-confidence
+- self-confidence
-(b) self-knowledge
+- self-knowledge
-(c) critical thinking skills
+- critical thinking skills
-(d) specific concepts related to agile and how we would like them to work
+- specific concepts related to agile and how we would like them to work

+ACTION:

-ACTION: Jacob to plan specific content and suporting materials.
+- Jacob to plan specific content and suporting materials.
-(In progress as "This is the way" piece of work and will form part of coaching planning work rather than this report)
+- (In progress as "This is the way" piece of work and will form part of coaching planning work rather than this report)

 ### 5.3 Expected Performance Targets

 Deliberately starting off light and breezy so that it is almost impossible to fail.

 Re-consider April 2022, possibly ratcheting up and/or including more things we wish to target.

 Basic goals:

 - Participate in and comply with the system we design
 - Commit code which makes its way to production each sprint - Sikander has agreed to look into how we could measure this
 - Move some Jira tickets (i.e. to "Done") each sprint - Snehal has agreed to look into how we could measure this